 Research and development costs include expenses paid to outside development consultants and compensation related expenses for our engineering staff.
 Research and development costs are expensed as incurred.
-Acquired research and development costs are expensed upon acquisition and are part of total research and development expense.

 Income Taxes

 We account for income taxes under the asset and liability method.
 Under this method, deferred tax assets and liabilities are determined based on the difference between the financial statement and tax basis of assets and liabilities using enacted tax rates in effect for the year in which the differences are expected to affect taxable income.
 Valuation allowances are established when necessary to reduce deferred tax assets to the amounts expected to be realized.